Wabel-v0/fakemetrics/README.md

 - Counters are incremented by a random value.
 - Gauges provide a new random float value (via a dynamic function).
 - Histograms are updated with new random float values.
-3. **Graceful Stop**: The generator can be stopped gracefully, ensuring that the background goroutine exits cleanly.

 ## Dependencies